 Diagnosis and treatment of low estrogen can help prevent many health issues.

 If you’re experiencing symptoms of low estrogen, talk with your doctor.
-They can assess your symptoms and make a diagnosis if needed.
+They can assess your symptoms and make a diagnosis.
 Early diagnosis may help prevent further complications.

-During your appointment, your doctor will discuss your family health history and assess your symptoms.
+Your doctor will likely discuss your family health history and assess your symptoms.
 They’ll also perform a physical exam.
-Blood tests will likely be needed to measure your hormone levels.
+Based on your history and physical exam, they will decide whether you need blood tests or hormone tests for accurate diagnosis.

-In some cases, your doctor may order a pituitary hormone test to check for any medical conditions that may be affecting the endocrine system.
-If your pituitary hormones are abnormal without clear explanation, your doctor may follow up with a brain scan.
+In some cases, your doctor may order a pituitary hormone test to check any medical conditions affecting the endocrine system.
+If your pituitary hormones are atypical without a clear explanation, they may order a follow-up brain scan.

-Women who have low levels of estrogen may benefit from hormonal treatment.
-Hormonal treatment is the standard for low estrogen.
-There are non-hormonal options to help relieve symptoms.
-Non-hormonal options are preferred for women at high risk for breast cancer, blood clots, stroke, or liver disease.
+Women with low estrogen levels may benefit from hormonal treatment.
+Hormone therapy (HT) is the standard treatment for low estrogen.
+Nonhormonal options are also available to help relieve symptoms.
+Doctors prefer prescribing nonhormonal options for women who are at high risk of breast cancer, blood clots, stroke, or liver disease.

 • topically